jiaqingxie/Machine-Learning-in-Genomes/README.md

 # Machine Learning in Genomes Summer Research
-Supervised by Manolis Kellis.
-Team member: Dexin, Yuan, Varus and Steven
+Welcome to my first cancer machine learning project.
+Here's my teammates: Dexin, Yuan and Varus
 ## Introductions
 With the development of molecular biology, the study of cancer genomics has enabled scientists to develop anti-cancer drugs according to cancers’ genomics features.
 These drugs are used widely and have great significance in the therapy of cancer treatment nowadays.
 However,the efficacy of anti-cancer drugs vary greatly from one kind of tumor to another,making it considerably difficult to customize therapy strategy for patients.
 Moreover, the efficacy of anti-cancer drugs is closely related with their molecular structure, which is also hard to predict even for sophisticated pharmacists.
 To provide more precise treatment strategy, a sufficient analysis and understanding of cancers’ genomic data and drugs molecular structure is essential.